astronomer/astro-blog/posts/our-unique-path-to-raising-2m-seed-in-the-midwest.md

 I can’t believe I haven’t mentioned [Cintrifuse](https://www.cintrifuse.com/) yet.
 In true startup fashion, they’ve grown from a three-person team to a dominant force driving [StartupCincy](https://www.startupcincy.com/).
 At this point in the&nbsp;story, Cintrifuse’s Tim Schigel played matchmaker with a startup who could potentially acquire us.&nbsp;At the same time, we got into serious talks with a potential Series A investor.&nbsp;[For various reasons, both fell through](https://www.astronomer.io/blog/an-almost-acquisition-story).

 Once again, we had very little money.
 This time, however, revenue (and delivery obligations) was growing.
 Time to hire three more people: Alois, Trong and Becky.
-Damn the torpedos.
+Damn the torpedoes.

 ### Summer '16: More of the Same